Truths and Half-Truths:

 Addiction is a mental health issue?

 Several years ago, addiction was changed from being defined as a medical health issue to a mental health classification as it was thought to make funding easier.
-But addiction is also a physical illness, one that is so difficult to treat, and so expensive to treat, that calling it a mental health issue may be doing the patient a disservice.
+But addiction is also a physical illness, one that is so difficult and so expensive to treat, that calling it a mental health issue may be doing the patient a disservice.
 There is also a stigma attached to receiving mental health care and it creates a barrier for many who do not believe they need it.
-Tens of thousands of dollars are being spent on mental health clinics, out-patient treatment centers, education and harm reduction tools.
+Tens of millions of dollars are being spent on mental health clinics, out-patient treatment centers, education and harm reduction tools.
 Because parts of the brain have been injured through repeated usage of addictive drugs, isn't this also a physical, biological problem?
 Isn't it logical that people who found themselves with a physical addiction have developed mental health issues such as depression, anxiety, confusion, fear of death, guilt, abandonment, loss of self image and more?
-We do not know that mental health issues started the addiction.
+We do not know that mental health issues caused the addiction.
 It could well be the other way around.

 There are medications to help you recover.

 This statement is a bit tricky to understand.
 You may understand recovery to mean that you go back to life as it was before your addiction.
 This doesn't happen.
 The "new" definition of recovery (according to SAMHSA) is that recovery is a process of change through which individuals improve their health and wellness, live self-directed lives, and strive to live their full potential.
 Recovery signals a dramatic shift in the expectation for positive outcomes for individuals who experience mental and substance use conditions or the co-occurring of the two.
 So recovery is now defined as the ability to live a productive life even if you still have an addiction.
 Even if you still use drugs or drink alcohol.
 That also means that recovery is accomplished through management of the addiction with medication assisted treatments.
 Recovery is not defined as abstinence although abstinence would be considered a recovery.
 Medications are being called the "gold standard" of treatment.
 They have been shown to be "evidence based" in saving lives.
 And this is true in a skewed sort of way.
 Note that they are called "harm reduction", they reduce harm but they are not a cure.
-Much more research need to be done regarding support for long term abstinance.
+Much more research is needed regarding support for long-term abstinence.

 Your addiction is a long-term problem in need of a long-term solution.
-Studies have shown that after 3 years of abstinence in a PHP(Physicians Health Program)-type program, there is a 70% chance of long-term success.
+Studies have shown that after 3 years of abstinence in a PHP (Physicians Health Program)-type program, there is a 70% chance of long-term success.
 The success rate jumps to almost 80% after 5 years (R.L.
 Dupont, A.T.
 McLellan, W.L.
 White, L. Merlo & M.S.Gold, "Setting the Standard for Recovery: Physicians Health Programs Evaluation Review,"36 J.Sustance Abuse Treatment 159 (2009)

 Most people who try drugs will not become addicted.

-How addictive are opioids? - It generally one to two weeks to become physically dependent on an opioid but that varies by individual.
+How addictive are opioids? - It generally takes one to two weeks to become physically dependent on an opioid but that varies by individual.
 "Wellness Matters", Hopkins Medicine.org Aug, 2018